 Refined carbohydrates are long chain of sugars which break down to single glucose molecules in the gut.
-They are the major ingredients of most packaged ultra-processed foods.
+There is not a single biochemical process in our bodies that demands we ingest sugar or carbohydrates.
+And yet, they are the major ingredients of most packaged ultra-processed foods.
 Carbohydrates make you hungry.
 They quickly result in an increase in your blood glucose level, and then your blood glucose level drops right down again.
 Two to three hours later you are hungry again.
 We should therefore avoid eating meals which have a significant carbohydrate load.
 This then leads to us overeating and therefore to us becoming overweight.

 One problem many people have is not being able to distinguish between true hunger and cravings for sweet foods.
 Sugar is as addictive as nicotine.
-It triggers the reward centre in our brain, releasing neurotransmitters such as dessert wine: 140 g dopamine, which makes us feel good and therefore crave more.
+It triggers the reward centre in our brain, releasing neurotransmitters such as dopamine, which makes us feel good and therefore crave more.
 That is why we often consume sugary foods to feel better when we are down or anxious.
 Our brain needs to balance the stress hormone cortisol by releasing 'feel-good' chemicals and sugar is effective at triggering this.
 This is not helped by sugar being relatively cheap.
 As sugar is omnipresent, we are constantly being tempted.
 Knowing this, modern food scientists produce foods as desirable as possible by having their ratios of sugar, fat and salt precisely crafted for maximal palatability (and addiction).
 This is said to be the 'bliss point' and is why modern processed foods can be hard to resist.
 Many of my general practitioner colleagues tell their patients and themselves 'this is poison' every time they ingest sugar or carbohydrate.